pchemguy/spec-kit/Playground/RPN Calculator/MVP/Greenfield.md

         - if the stack does not contain enough operands, the operator is rejected
         - negative input to `sqrt` is rejected
         - operations that would produce non-finite numeric results are rejected
-5. Inspect the current stack at any time, including full stack contents and top-of-stack value.
+5. Inspect the current stack state.
 6. Undo the last accepted token:
     - capability
         - the user can revert the most recent accepted stack mutation